 Through the implementation of the new WHO global influenza strategy, the world will be closer to reducing the impact of influenza every year and be more prepared for an influenza pandemic and other public health emergencies.

-- OIE: Highly pathogenic avian influenza(H5N2), Chinese Taipei 7 hours ago
+- OIE: Highly pathogenic avian influenza(H5N8), Poland 3 days ago

 - OIE: Highly pathogenic avian influenza(H5N5), Chinese Taipei 4 days ago

 - OIE: Highly pathogenic avian influenza(H5N8), Slovakia 4 days ago